opensource-force/osf-blog/content/posts/you_are_not_a_number/part_6/index.md

 Banks hold your money, and rather than charging you for the privelage of holding it, they re-invest it and make money off of that.
 Now if they invest in something nice and safe like a mortgage that someone can afford, your money's safe, and the bank makes its income.
-But if the bank goes and lays your money on red, and it spins black, you're money's gone.
+But if the bank goes and lays your money on red, and it spins black, your money's gone.
 That might not be a huge deal if the bank can make that money back before you ask for it, but if it doesn't that's a problem.

 In the 1920s, the bankers invested heavily in a stock market that could seemingly do no wrong.